Collecting vintage magazines

-However, there are magazines in lofts around the country that will fetch a few bob.
-In December 2007, Bloomsbury Books held an auction in London of underground magazines, including a complete run of Oz, which made £3,600 and an almost complete run of International Times, for £3,000.
+Magazines are collected by people all over the world, and although most of them do not command high prices on Ebay, many people are finding that it is worth putting up vintage magazines for sale, even if it's just a single back issue of a magazine.
+There are old magazines in lofts around the country that can fetch hundreds of pounds.
+For example, Bloomsbury Books held an auction in London of underground magazines, including a complete run of Oz, which made £3,600, and a run of International Times, for £3,000.
 So if you've got those in a suitcase under the bed, it may be worth talking to an auction house.
-And there is always a demand for vintage fashion magazines, such as Tatler and Vogue, which are still around, and Town and Nova, which are not; pre-1970 Radio Times also sell well.
+And there is always a demand for vintage fashion magazines, such as Tatler and Vogue, which are still published, and Town and Nova, which are not; pre-1970 Radio Times also sell well.

 - A feel for the magazine market

 - Places to buy and sell magazines

 - Describing the condition of magazines